Arnulf of Carinthia: King of East Francia

 Arnulf took the leading role in the deposition of Charles the Fat.
-With the support of the Frankish nobles, Arnulf called a Diet at Tribur and deposed Charles in November 887, under threat of military action.
-Charles peacefully agreed to this involuntary retirement, but not without first chastising his nephew for his treachery and asking for a few royal villas in Swabia on which to live out his final months, which Arnulf granted him.
-Arnulf, having distinguished himself in the war against the Slavs, was then elected king by the nobles of East Francia (only the eastern realm, though Charles had ruled the whole of the Frankish Empire).
-West Francia, the Kingdom of Burgundy, and the Kingdom of Italy elected their own kings from the Carolingian family.
+In November 887, a Diet was meeting at Tribur.
+Supported by nobles from eastern parts of the Empire, Arnulf seized the opportunity and deposed the ailing Emperor.
+In the same time, Arnulf was elected and proclaimed as king.
+Charles agreed to this involuntary retirement, but not without first chastising his nephew for his treachery and asking for a few royal villas in Swabia on which to live out his final months, which Arnulf granted him.

+Charles died at the very beginning of 888, and since Arnulf was elected king only by the nobles of East Francia, several questions arose regarding the rule over other regions of the Carolingian Empire.
+During the spring of 888, Arnulf was staying at Regensburg, where he received nobles and envoys of eastern Franks, Alamanns, Bavarians, Thuringians, Saxons, and the neighboring Slavs, but regions of West Francia, Burgundy, and Italy remained out of his scope, electing their own rulers.

+During 889, he held Diets at Forchheim and Frankfurt, trying to secure acceptance among nobles for his sons Zwentibold and Ratold, who were born to him outside of wedlock, and also receiving envoys from Normans and Slavs.
+In the same year, Arnulf organized an expedition against the Obotrites, a Polabian Slavic tribe, but without success, and thus the conflict continued up to 895, when a peace agreement with the Obotrites was reached.

 Like many rulers of the period, Arnulf was heavily involved in ecclesiastical disputes.
 In 895, at the Diet of Tribur, he presided over a dispute between the episcopal sees of Bremen, Hamburg, and Cologne over jurisdictional authority, which saw Bremen and Hamburg remain a combined see, independent of the see of Cologne.

 Arnulf was more a fighter than a negotiator.
 In 890, he was successfully battling Slavs in Pannonia.
 In early/mid-891, Vikings invaded Lotharingia and crushed an East Frankish army at Maastricht.
 Terms such as "Vikings", "Danes", "Northmen" and "Norwegians" have been used loosely and interchangeably to describe these invaders.
 In September 891, Arnulf repelled the Vikings and essentially ended their attacks on that front.
 The Annales Fuldenses report that there were so many dead Northmen that their bodies blocked the run of the river.
 After this victory, Arnulf built a castle on an island in the Dijle river.

-Intervention in West Francia
+Interventions in West Francia and Burgundy

-Arnulf took advantage of the problems in West Francia after the death of Charles the Fat to secure the territory of Lotharingia, which he converted into a kingdom for his son Zwentibold.
-In 889, Arnulf supported the claim of Louis the Blind to the kingdom of Provence, after receiving a personal appeal from Louis' mother, Ermengard, who came to see Arnulf at Forchheim in May 889.

-Europe in AD 888; Arnulf's realms are marked "K. of Germany".